emilhe/dash-extensions/README.md

 Under the hood, hidden dummy elements (client side) and client side callbacks keep track of whether a callback is already running or not.
 If it is already running, the Python callback invocation is skipped.

+If one or more callback invocation is skipped, the callback will be invoked again automatically, just after the current invocation ends, using the latest values of input parameters.

 ## Multipage

 The `multipage` module makes it easy to create multipage apps.
 Pages can be constructed explicitly with the following syntax,